goldmansachs/obevo/obevo-db-impls/obevo-db-oracle/README.md

 When you are not actively using the DB, you can destroy the instance using the same CreateDbInstance utility.

-2) Using the connection URL from the previous step, update the amazon-personal-oracle-creds.properties file as needed.
+2) Using the connection URL from the previous step, update the amazon-personal-oracle-creds.yaml file as needed.